We carry out work on trees and hedges on council-owned land only.Request Work to Trees

 Trees on private property

-Unfortunately we cannot not get involved in any dispute or mediation over trees which we do not own.
+Unfortunately, we cannot get involved in any dispute or mediation over trees which we do not own.

 If you need help with any matter concerning trees on private property you should consult a solicitor or your local Citizens Advice Bureau.